Peterborough MP asked to leave Prime Minister's Questions over behaviour

-Peterborough MP Paul Bristow asked to leave Prime Minister's Questions for disruptive behaviour
+Peterborough MP Paul Bristow to apologise after being asked to leave Prime Minister's Questions by Commons Speaker

 Peterborough MP Paul Bristow was asked to leave the House of Commons on Wednesday afternoon for disruptive behaviour.